 The podcast’s name and format come from How Did This Get Made?, another show on the Earwolf network.

-We hope you enjoyed our list of the best gaming podcasts in 2021.
+We hope you enjoyed our list of the best gaming podcasts.
 Whether you’re folding laundry or stuck in traffic, there’s always a way to catch up on video game news.

 Need some equipment to help you enjoy your new favorite podcast?
 You’ve gotta check out the reading below.
 In the meantime, gappy gaming!